-Created to alleviate a critical current and future shortage of highly qualified scientists, mathematicians, and engineers and to provide a continuing source of highly qualified individuals to those fields of academic study and research.
+The Goldwater Scholarship was created to alleviate a critical current and future shortage of highly qualified scientists, mathematicians, and engineers and to provide a continuing source of highly qualified individuals to those fields of academic study and research.
 This award can be used at any accredited institution for a maximum of two years.

 Sophomores and juniors with at least a 3.0 GPA majoring in mathematics, the natural sciences, or engineering.
+Psychology also counts.

 The University of Missouri may nominate up to five students for the Goldwater Scholarship each year.
 For this reason, the Fellowships Office facilitates a campus-level competition for Goldwater Scholarship nominations.

 Students should work with a research advisor to complete the Goldwater Scholarship Campus Application by Nov.
 28, 2022, if they wish to be considered for a campus nomination in the 2023 competition.
 The campus application includes the following components:

 - Resume or CV

 - What are your career goals and professional aspirations?
 Indicate which area(s) of mathematics, science, or engineering you are considering pursuing in your research career and specify how your current academic program and your overall educational plans will assist you in achieving your career goals and professional aspirations (3,000-character limit including spaces).

 - The Research Essay provides reviewers with particularly important insights into an applicant’s background, experience, skills, and interest in pursuing a research career.